Assistance programs Kenton County and Covington.

 Contact the Welcome House of Northern Kentucky (859-431-8717).
 This non-profit agency partners with charities and non-profits in the community to provide a continuum of quality housing and rent assistance services for individuals who are homeless or at risk of being evicted, facing a foreclosure, or just becoming homeless.
-Learn more on Kentucky rent programs.
+Learn more on Kentucky rent programs from HEARTH.

 If you are experiencing an emergency or facing a crisis, United Ministries is an organization that assists both individuals and families who live in Kenton County and Northern Kentucky who are facing a financial crisis or experiencing an emergency.
 The agency can provide the basic necessity of food, medical equipment, heating and utility bill assistance.
 The case management process can assist with rent expenses and utility bill payment help and they can also develop and implement a plan for achieving stability over the long term.
 Call 859-727-0300, or read United Ministries Kenton County emergency assistance.

 The leading non-profit agency in the area is Northern Kentucky Community Action Commission, Inc. The agency runs dozens of programs that people can take advantage of to make it through a hardship or some other type of crisis.
 A sampling of the programs include: